nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

        Expected: Sushi is added into the food list, and it is tagged as a lunch item with 400 calories.

     2. Test case: `add n/Sushi c/400`<br />
        Expected: Sushi is not added into the food list as there are missing fields.
-Error details is shown on the result display.
+Error details are shown on the result display.

     3. Test case: `add n/Sushi t/lunch`<br />
        Expected: Similar to #2.